jkutner/jkutner.github.com/_posts/2021-01-05-writing-rules.md

 * [Keys to Great Writing](http://www.wilbers.com/Keys.htm) by Stephen Wilbers
 * [On Writing](https://en.wikipedia.org/wiki/On_Writing%3A_A_Memoir_of_the_Craft) by Stephen King
 * [On Writing Well](https://www.goodreads.com/book/show/53343.On_Writing_Well) by William Zinsser

+#### Break the rules
+Writing isn't a science.
+There’s a time to break the rules, but do so cautiously.